egorsmkv/simple-django-login-and-register/README.md

 ### Install dependencies

 ```
-pip install -r requirements-dev.txt # or requirements.txt if you deploy the project on production server
+pip install -r requirements-dev.txt # or requirements.txt if you deploy the project on a production server
 ```

-### Create MySQL database for the project
+### Create a MySQL database for the project

 For example: